xietianyiwa/flash_talks/index.markdown

 My name is Tianyiwa Xie (or Yiwa for short), and I am a 1st year PhD student of mathematics at <a href="https://www.uni-muenster.de/en/" target="_blank">Universität Münster</a> under the supervision of <a href="https://ivv5hpp.uni-muenster.de/u/fjahn_01/" target="_blank">Prof. Dr. Franziska Jahnke</a> and <a href="https://www.sylvyanscombe.com/research.html" target="_blank">Sylvy Anscombe</a>.

 My research area is the model theory of valued fields.
-I am currently thinking about the AKE principle for <a href="https://arxiv.org/abs/2305.12145" target="_blank">AKE principle for mixed characteristic, finitely ramified Henselian fields</a>.
+I am currently thinking about <a href="https://arxiv.org/abs/2305.12145" target="_blank">the AKE principle for mixed characteristic, finitely ramified Henselian fields</a>.

 I find giving talks to be a very effective way of studying and you can find a lot of my notes here!